JovinLim/Cavern/README.md

 # Perlin Noise Surface Generator

+Testing a custom procedurally generated mesh using Perlin Noise and how to control the definition/granularity of the mesh.

-This is part of a separate project which implements a random procedural generation of rooms with cavern-like interiors.
+This is part of a separate project which implements a random procedural generation of rooms with cavern-like interiors (not yet uploaded).

 Developed with Unreal Engine 5 and C++
 Check the parameter guide for more information on how changing each parameter affects the Perlin Noise surface!